-The Pharmacy Technician program at AACC is accredited by the American Society of Health-System Pharmacists.
+The Pharmacy Technician program at AACC is accredited by the American Society of Health-System Pharmacists (ASHP) and the Accreditation Council for Pharmacy Education (ACPE).
 The program is also approved by the Maryland Board of Pharmacy.

 Certification of pharmacy technicians is becoming a requirement for employment.
 Employers are seeking competent, well-trained technicians who meet the competencies that are outlined by the Pharmacy Technician Certification Board (PTCB).
 All individuals working in the capacity as a pharmacy technician must be registered with the Maryland Board of Pharmacy.

 - Communicate clearly orally and in writing.

 - Assist the pharmacist in the monitoring of drug therapy.

 - Use pharmaceutical and medical term abbreviations and symbols appropriately.

 - Demonstrate ethical conduct in all activities related to the delivery of pharmacy services.